On weak inverse mean curvature flow and Minkowski-type inequalities in hyperbolic space: Preliminaries

 \begin{enumerate}[label=\roman*] \item If $ \{ v > u \} \subset \subset W$ on an open set $W \subset \mathbb{H}^{n} \setminus \left(\Omega_{0} \cup \widetilde{\Omega_{0}}\right)$, then $ v \leq u $ on $W$. \item If $\Omega_{0} \subset \widetilde{\Omega}_{0}$ and $u$ is proper, then $v \leq u$ on $\mathbb{H}^{n} \setminus \Omega_{0}$, or equivalently $\Omega_{t} \subset \widetilde{\Omega}_{t}$ for every $t >0$. \item Given any $C^{\infty}$ domain $\Omega_{0} \subset \mathbb{H}^{n}$, the proper weak solution $u \in C^{0,1}_{\text{loc}}(\mathbb{H}^{n})$ to IMCF with initial condition $\Omega_{0}$ is unique. \end{enumerate} \end{Theorem}

-To conclude, we adress the approximating solutions of a proper weak IMCF.
+To conclude, we adress the approximating solutions of a proper weak IMCF, since we will require these in Section 5.
 In order to prove existence of proper weak solutions to \eqref{variational}, Huisken and Ilmanen in \cite{HI99} considered the elliptic Dirichlet problem

 Here, $F_{L}= \{ v < L \}$ is defined using a subsolution at infinity of \eqref{variational}, but in $\mathbb{H}^{n}$ we can simply pick $v$ to be the expanding sphere solution.
 We will not summarize the existence argument here (See Section 2 of \cite{W18} for a summary), but these $u^{\epsilon}$ are useful to consider for geometric applications because they are smooth and proper.
 As in \cite{W18}, they will be a key ingredient in the monotonicity proof, and so we mention the important convergence properties of these.